Texas Tech University

 Full-time members of the faculty and staff of Texas Tech may enroll for courses by permission of their department chairperson concerned.
 In registering for graduate work, they become subject to the usual regulations of the Graduate School.
 However, members of the faculty who hold rank higher than instructor at Texas Tech are not normally eligible to pursue a graduate degree program at this institution; exceptions require prior approval of the faculty member's college dean.

-Faculty members enrolling for course work are exempt from payment of nonresident tuition.
-Families of faculty members who work half-time or more pay resident tuition.
+Faculty members enrolling for coursework are exempt from payment of nonresident tuition.

 Faculty Responsibility

 Texas Tech University is a publicly supported institution that is obligated to provide instruction in higher education; to advance knowledge through scholarship and research; and to provide related services to the community, the state, and the nation.
 As a center of learning, the university has the obligation to maintain conditions that are conducive to freedom of inquiry and expression in the maximum degree compatible with the orderly conduct of its functions.
 The responsibilities of the university dictate, to a major extent, the responsibilities of the individual faculty member.
 The faculty member is properly concerned with the whole process of education and is aware of the responsibilities of the university in a free society.
-Responsibility is assumed for performing several essential functions: teaching, research, university service, professional service, and community service.
+Responsibility is assumed for performing several essential functions: teaching; research, creative, and scholarly activity; university service; professional service; and community service and engagement.
+Specific expectations associated with each can be found in OP 32.06, Faculty Responsibility.

 Teaching.
 As a teacher, the faculty member has responsibilities to students, to a discipline, to a profession, and to the university.
 These responsibilities entail facilitating the intellectual and emotional growth of students, encouraging free inquiry in the classroom, and striving to create and maintain a climate of mutual respect that will enhance the free interplay of ideas.
 A faculty member has a responsibility to recognize the varying needs and capabilities of students and to make every effort to assure that evaluations of students’ work reflect the students’ level of achievement.
 The faculty member as a teacher also has the responsibility to uphold the highest scholarly standards and encourage respect for such standards in the classroom; to engage in a continual and critical study of the subject matter of one’s discipline; to ensure that class presentations contain the most current and useful knowledge and that the course being taught is consistent with the course of study outlined by a department or college; and to recognize the responsibilities of a teacher as a counselor and devote a reasonable portion of time aiding, guiding, and counseling students outside the classroom.
 Finally, the faculty member has a responsibility to strive to maintain those skills and values that ensure the continuation of free and open inquiry.